-Having a regular health insurance coverage does cover pre-hospitalisation expenses along with complete hospital bills and to some extent post-hospitalisation expenses too depending on the plan.
+Having a regular health insurance coverage does cover pre-hospitalisation expenses along with complete hospital bills and to some extent post-hospitalization expenses too depending on the plan.
 However, in certain cases like heart transplant or paralysis where the patient needs more time to resume work or is never able to work again, earning a living becomes a nightmare!
-If the patient is the bread-winner of the family, the trouble just mounts for his dependents to arrange funds not only for his treatment, but also for taking care of him and running the house.
+If the patient is the bread-winner of the family, the trouble just mounts for his dependents to arrange funds not only for his treatment but also for taking care of him and running the house.

 It is in this context that it is advisable to include critical illness benefits in your health insurance policy.
 Let us help you understand the broad differences between critical illness plan and regular plan so you can make an informed decision.